cyrilsebastian1811/Testing/README.md

     >> ```

 ### Adding a new controller
-1. <b>operator-sdk add controller</b> : Add a new controller package to your operator project.
+**1. operator-sdk add controller:** Add a new controller package to your operator project\
 This command creates a new controller package under pkg/controller/ that, by default, reconciles on a custom resource for the specified apiversion and kind.
 The controller will expect to use the custom resource type that should already be defined under pkg/apis// via the "operator-sdk add api" command.
 > ```
 > operator-sdk add controller --api-version=app.csye7374.com/v1alpha1 --kind=PodSet